 Where do you go for doughnuts?
 Tim Hortons, right?
 Don’t pretend like you were going to say otherwise, I wasn’t.
 We love our Tims.
 There’s one at almost every corner, always there when we need a cheap snack to sustain us for a few hours.
 But where should we go when we want something beyond machine-made, frozen dough turned into mega-sugary doughnuts sitting out in the open, sometimes for hours on end?
 That’s easy.
 Chez Boris in the Mile End.

-Young owner Boris opened the doors to Chez Boris a few months ago, and already their Russian-style doughnuts are all the rage.
+Young owner Boris opened the doors to Chez Boris a few months ago, and already his Russian-style doughnuts are all the rage.
 I learned that compared to what we’re accustomed to, Russian-style doughnuts are smaller, yeast-based, and lighter in both texture and sweetness.
 A firm believer in freshness, Boris’ doughnuts are made by hand (read: with love), never frozen and always fried to order – resulting in a faintly crisp, golden brown exterior met with a puffy, fluffy middle.

 All doughnuts are made with the same plain base, and they’re dressed immediately after they’re fished out of the oil.
 They never have more than three to five kinds of doughnuts on rotation – flavors change with the season and Boris’ mood.
 Since every doughnut is a light, three-bite wonder and costs a mere $0.75, you can afford to order one of each without feeling guilty!
 I can confirm that the sugar-coated and choco-cream (semi-dark) doughnuts are an absolute delight, and I have high hopes for the others.